 Reserve Releases Keep Feeding Earnings

+With asset quality continuing to improve, the industry's combined second-quarter provision for loan losses dropped to $8.6 billion, from $11 billion the previous quarter and $14.2 billion a year earlier.
+The FDIC said that provisions for reserves were at their lowest point since the third quarter of 2006.
 The industry's combined loan loss reserves declined by $6.4 billion during the second quarter.
 While most banks continue to set aside reserves each quarter, if the provision for reserves is outweighed by net loan charge-offs, a bank "releases" loan loss reserves, which provides a boost to pretax earnings.
 The industry's annualized ratio of net charge-offs to average loans for the second quarter was a low 0.78%, while reserves covered 1.93% of total loans, setting the stage for a continued release of loan loss reserves, although many analysts have recently said that for large banks, the reserve releases must soon be curtailed.